ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 It is possible to ignore specific warnings of the preprocessor for a given ``project``.
-This is particularly useful for native models which do not follow the CMOR standard by default and consequently produce a lot of warnings when handled by Iris.
+This is particularly useful for native datasets which do not follow the CMOR standard by default and consequently produce a lot of warnings when handled by Iris.
 This can be configured in the ``config-developer.yml`` file for some steps of